AlpsMonaco/forward_cpp/README.md

 # forward_cpp
-A tcp forward tools implaments with select.
+A TCP forward tools.

 ##
 The code uses select to poll both size in one fdset.
 Work in both Unix/Windows system.
+If you have boost lib,consider using boost/main.cpp instead, it is more C++ style and mostly faster than select.

 ## compile
 This code could be compiled both in Unix/Windows os.